Ehanlion/mist_obsidian/-1. Lore of Mist/Items/Stormphrax.md

 Regional location: island-wide
 Subsections: dominantly found buried in [[The North-West Highlands]] and [[The North-East Forests]], specifically [[The Twilight Woods]].

+> When beholden, the onlookers eyes flash with burst of crackling energy resonating deep within this strange crystal.
+You feel warm and cold at the same time in the face of its power.
+Try to move it in darkness and even the strongest of titans would fail miserably.
+Only in the perfect glow of twilight can you even think to lift this strange material.
 # Description:
 A gemstone of pure, untouched lightning.
 Formed when a lightning bold strikes into the earth, Stormphrax is rare and sought after.
 It glows with a light like no other and has a rare property of becoming unimaginably heavy if left in pure darkness.
 # Formation: